joshcanhelp/josh-to-11/input/pages/now.md

 Inspired by [this](https://nownownow.com/about).

+### 1/5/2022

+I formally published my [library of cocktails](/cocktails/) along with [a guide on custom content type collections](eleventy-custom-content-type-collections) in [Eleventy](/tag/eleventy/).
+Over the last 2 years I've grown much more familiar with, and fond of, Eleventy and all it has to offer.
+I'm starting to dial in my personal knowledge base and publishing systems while making more time to [take notes](/notes/) and process information.
+Part of me feels like this could be a big rabbit hole but the practice has, so far, felt like a good use of time and a way to make connections that I otherwise would not have made.

 ### 1/4/2022

 I just updated the [About Me page](/about/) with a few things I'm thinking about lately.
 I've been writing a lot more everywhere and trying to work in public a bit more.
 Part of that is more frequent updates here.